Linguistics

-What is language?
 What do we know when we know a language?
 How do we learn it?
-What does language reveal about our culture and identity?

 These are the central questions explored by linguistics.
 The goal is to gain a scientific understanding of the nature of language that can be applied in many areas, such as linguistics, anthropology, speech & hearing, language teaching, computational linguistics, and cognitive science.
 Linguists also systematically compare human language to animal communication systems.
-Linguistics majors will get a thorough training in the core areas of linguistics, such as Phonetics, Phonology, Morphology and Syntax; and learn how linguists find evidence for their hypotheses and what are the cutting edge topics in the field today.
+Linguistics majors will get thorough training in the core areas of linguistics, such as Phonetics, Phonology, Morphology and Syntax; and learn how linguists find evidence for their hypotheses and what are the cutting edge topics in the field today.

 The Linguistics program is an undergraduate interdisciplinary program, offering a MAJOR and a MINOR in Linguistics.
 The areas of Anthropology, English, and Speech & Hearing are well represented in the program, and students majoring in any of these fields would be able to “double count” many credits toward Linguistics and their other majors.
 The program also includes courses from Communication, Education, Modern Languages and Psychology.